cowprotocol/cow-amm/docs/amm.md

 Importantly, surplus for a CoW AMM order is measured differently when computing the solver reward payout.

+### Listing all CoW AMMs

+Every supported chain has an official factory contract, specified in the file `networks.json`.

+The creation of new AMMs emits a `Deployed` event from the factory, which lists the AMM address, its owner, and the traded tokens.
+Owner and traded tokens will never change for the AMM identified by that address.
+No AMM can trade more than a single pair of tokens.

+Every time a CoW AMM becomes available for trading on CoW Swap, the factory emits an event `ComposableCoW.ConditionalOrderCreated` with the AMM address and the abi-encoded trading parameters.
+This event is fired both for newly deployed AMM and for CoW AMM whose trading has been reenabled after having had been disabled.
+Unlike the AMM deployment parameters, trading parameters _can_ change during the lifetime of the AMM.
+However, at any point in time there can be at most one set of valid trading parameters.

+Trading can be disabled at any point in time by the owner.
+Disabiling trading causes the emission of an event `TradingDisabled` that indicates the address of the disabled AMM.

 ### Settling a custom order

 You need to choose a valid CoW Swap order with the following restrictions: